VermanEZ/DiscordBot/README.md

 # DiscordBot

-###### A discord bot that can show information about faceit players and can track people online on a discord server
+###### A discord bot that can show information about faceit players and can track people's online on a discord server
 ***
 `.faceit <faceit_nick>`